Mahmoud-Elqalini/simple-chatroom-go/README.md

 - Supports graceful exit using the `exit` command.
 - Shows messages like:
   ```
-  [Server]: Mahmoud has joined the chat.
+  Mahmoud has joined the chat.
-  [Server]: Mahmoud has left the chat.
+  Mahmoud has left the chat.
   ```

 ---